 The party has gotten so popular that they have made a separate celebration for the summer months.
 There is also a Junior Junkanoo program for children in public and private schools to keep the tradition going.
 The parades can have up to 1,000 people dancing to goatskin drums, cowbells, whistles, and horns and starts in the early morning hours around 2am and goes to about 10am – with the most exciting hours happening between 3-6am as that is the liveliest.

 At the end of the celebrational parade, there are cash prizes given out for the best costume, which people spend months making, best music and best overall group presentation.

 “The music is amazing and the dancing is spectacular.
 Best time to go is around 7 am its less crowded and safer…”

-The best way to get around the parade is walking there and finding a spot to sit and watch the parade as it passes by.
-The public transportation like busses in Nassau is super easy to use and pretty cheap and by far the most popular form of transportation for visitors.
+The best way to get around the parade is to walk there and finding a spot to sit and watch the parade as it passes by.
+Public transportation like busses in Nassau is super easy to use and pretty cheap and by far the most popular form of transportation for visitors.
 There are taxis and cars available for hire but they are the more expensive option.